Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ![Vector state](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Vector%20state.png)

+Until this step, everything was fine and easy, tricky enough to occupy my brain for an evening but not much.
+Here came the shit.
-Anyway, there is a checksum system at addresses 0x011D5-0x011D6 and 0x011FA-0x011FB that precludes any possibility of un-erasing a picture by simply manipulating the state vector.
+There is a checksum system at addresses 0x011D5-0x011D6 and 0x011FA-0x011FB that precludes any possibility of un-erasing a picture by simply manipulating the state vector.
 Doing this simply forces the camera to replace any value on sate vector by 0xFF (means you've fucked your precious images...).

 # So...

 By trial-and-error I've found that an active image (not empty, not erased) could be replaced bytewise without activating any checksum issue.
 In consequence, the injection code targets only slots corresponding to active images and just substitutes the data corresponding to the image tiles (address range : 0xXX000-0xXXDEF for the image, address range : 0xXXDF0-0xXXEFF for the thumbnail, XX ranging from 02 to 1F).
 Additionnal data (range 0xXXF00-0xXXFFF), are not modified.
 Apart from that, data are arranged in Game Boy tile format, tile after tile, in reading order, so nothing particular for you Nintendo nerds.

 Funfact, the thumbnail is dynamically rewritten each time the image is saved into the Game Boy Camera, even if just one pixel is changed.
 So I just provide a generic image thumbnail that will soon diseappear.
+Invigorated by my half-sucess, I took a look around the state vector in search for any minigames scores, following the "Magic" words.
+This is where another form of pain began.

 # Research, checksums and pain : why there is no cheating codes for Game Boy Camera

 I loosely continue collecting data to understand how bytes are arranged into the savestate (see research folder).
-The principle reason is that it seems that there is no cheating codes on the whole planet earth for this device, which is quite annoying when you know the requirement to unlock the full B album (Yes, make 1000 points at Ball, 7000 pointq at Space Fever and less that 16 seconds at Run!
+The principle reason is that it seems that there is not any single cheating codes on the whole planet Earth for this device, even more than 20 years after the camera was released, which is quite annoying when you know the requirement to unlock the full B album (Yes, accomplish 1000 points at Ball, 7000 points at Space Fever and less that 16 seconds at Run!
 Run!
-Run! and you can write a new part on your CV).
-So my motivation.
+Run! means you were at some point of your life stuck at home with two broken legs).
+So my motivation to open an hexadecimal editor.
 To what I understand now :
 - Address range 0x00000-0x00DEF contains FF or the last image seen by the Game Boy Camera sensor.
 It stays permanently in memory when Game Boy is off and can be extracted as a normal image ;
 - Frame border associated to an image is indicated at adress 0xXXFB0, XX ranging from 02 to 1F, by a single byte.
 This means that the border information is contains into the image data ;